 Image: The presance of earthworms is an indicator of healthy soil

+The importance of soil and the vast eco-system is holds is recognized by permaculture, regenerative and organic principles of farming and market gardening.
 This underground ecosystem is home to various living microscopic organisms (or microbes), including algae, fungi, bacteria, nematodes, protozoa, moles, earthworms, and different insects.
 In addition, it is the base layer for botanicals, grass, fruit trees, and other pivotal plant life.

 Why is Soil Important?
 Medicine and Human Health